Karachi air quality shows significant improvement on March 23

-Ai generated image of schools
+Ai generated image.

 Stay updated - Follow TOK on WhatsApp for instant alerts!